xXTeraXx/qemu-60hertz/README.rst

-My Version Of QEMU, Originally this was only meant to make the GTK Window Run at 60hz but now it does a lot of other stuff
+My Version Of QEMU, Originally this was only meant to make the GTK Window Run at 60hz but now it also sets CPU model info more accurately for better compatiblity.
+Will be upstreamed into the Tucana Repos in prerelease-4

 Features